Birmingham: Demographics

-The 2021 census recorded 1,144,900 people living in Birmingham, an increase of around 6.7% from 2011 when 1,073,045 were recorded.
+The 2021 census recorded 1,144,900 people living in Birmingham, an increase of about 6.7% from 2011 when 1,073,045 were recorded.
 It is the 27th largest city in Europe by population within its city boundary.
 Birmingham's continuous urban area extends beyond the city's boundaries: the Birmingham Larger Urban Zone, a Eurostat measure of the functional city-region approximated to local government districts, had a population of 2,357,100 in 2004.
 In addition to Birmingham itself, the LUZ (West Midlands conurbation) includes the Metropolitan Boroughs of Dudley, Sandwell, Solihull and Walsall, along with the districts of Lichfield, Tamworth, North Warwickshire and Bromsgrove.
 Beyond this is the wider metropolitan area with a population numbering 3,558,916 in 2019 according to Eurostat.
-Around 305,688 or 26.7% of the population in 2021 were foreign-born, making it a city with one of the largest migrant populations in Europe.
+About 305,688 or 26.7% of the population in 2021 were foreign-born, making it a city with one of the largest migrant populations in Europe.